HHS-AHRQ/MEPS/SAS/README.md

 %let cpt_files = h201 h209 h206a;

 ```
-Once these edits have been made, run the code in its entirety to download and store the datasets to the specified folder.
+Once these edits have been made, run the code in its entirety to download and store the datasets in the specified folder.
 For a detailed list of MEPS file names by data type and year, see [meps_files_names.csv](https://github.com/HHS-AHRQ/MEPS/blob/master/Quick_Reference_Guides/meps_file_names.csv).